Hypercontracts: Introduction

 \section{Introduction}

-The need for compositional algebraic frameworks to design and analyze cyber-physical systems is widely recognized.
+The need for compositional algebraic frameworks to design and analyze Cyber-Physical Systems is widely accepted.
 The aim is to support distributed and decentralized system design based on a proper definition of \emph{interfaces} supporting the specification of subsystems having a partially specified context of operation, and subsequently guaranteeing safe system integration.
-Over the last few decades, we have seen the introduction of several formalisms to do this: interface automata \cite{alfaroHenzingerIntAutomata,AlfaroH01,DoyenHJP08,LuttgenV13_LMCS,BujtorV14_Sofsem}, process spaces \cite{NegulescuProcessSpaces}, modal interfaces \cite{LarsenNW06, LarsenNW07CONCUR, LarsenNW07ESOP,modalInterfaces,DBLP:journals/scp/BauerLLNW14}, assume-guarantee contracts \cite{Benveniste2008}, rely-guarantee reasoning~\cite{Jones83, Jones2003, ColemanJ07,DBLP:conf/setss/HayesJ17}, and variants of these.
-The system interfaces state $(i)$ what the component guarantees and $(ii)$ what it assumes from its environment in order for those guarantees to hold.
-That is, all these frameworks implement a form of assume-guarantee reasoning.
+Over the last few decades, we have seen the introduction of several formalisms to do this: interface automata \cite{alfaroHenzingerIntAutomata,AlfaroH01,DoyenHJP08,LuttgenV13_LMCS,BujtorV14_Sofsem}, process spaces \cite{NegulescuProcessSpaces}, modal interfaces \cite{LarsenNW06,LarsenNW07CONCUR,LarsenNW07ESOP,modalInterfaces,DBLP:journals/scp/BauerLLNW14}, assume-guarantee (AG) contracts \cite{Benveniste2008}, rely-guarantee reasoning~\cite{Jones83,Jones2003,ColemanJ07,DBLP:conf/setss/HayesJ17}, and variants of these.
+The interface specifications state $(i)$ what the component guarantees and $(ii)$ what it assumes from its environment in order for those guarantees to hold, i.e., all these frameworks implement a form of assume-guarantee reasoning.